7-Year vs. 5-Year Car Loans: How Much Extra Interest You Really Pay

 Millions of Readers

-Longer car loans might make monthly payments feel easier but they could come at a cost.
+Longer car loans might make monthly payments feel easier, but could come at a cost.
 The interest adds up fast, often making the total price of the car thousands higher than expected.

 Before signing a seven-year loan, it’s worth seeing how much more you’ll actually pay compared to a five-year term.